Vogs27/API2019-FinalProject/README.md

 For a detailed description of the project and ruels, refer to the [pdf file](https://github.com/Vogs27/API2019-FinalProject/blob/master/ProvaFinale2019.pdf).

 ___
-This project is released after the evaluation project (17/09/2019).
+This project is released after its evaluation (17/09/2019).